Mark

 Madeline Simpson, Director

 Madeline is a leading Queensland based environment, planning and development lawyer with a practice that extends into the Northern Territory and South Australia.
-Madeline has more than 20 years’ experience and is a Special Counsel and a leader of the Herbert Smith Freehills Environment and Planning team in Brisbane.
+Madeline has more than 25 years’ experience and is a Partner at McCullough Robertson, based in Queensland.
 She works with clients in the resources and gas, renewables, electricity, infrastructure, property development and water sectors to provide strategic advice in relation to approvals and permits required for major projects and developments and has expertise in Planning and Environment Court appeals, Land Court appeals, judicial review applications, advising on environmental compliance, contaminated land issues, environmental impact statements, offsets and environmental incident response.

 Madeline has a keen interest in environmental policy, advancing environmental and climate change law to facilitate protection of the environment and ensuring industry supports ecologically sustainable development.
 Madeline sits on the editorial committee of the Australian Environment Review, is a member of the Queensland Resources Council Environment Committee and chairs the Herbert Smith Freehills Diversity and Inclusion Committee in Brisbane.